Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

    ingressKeyHttps: ...
 ```

-each cert and key should have be inserted with the following format (same indent and empty lines):
+Each cert and key should have be inserted with the following format (same indent and empty lines):

 ```yaml
    ingressCert: |